-European Space Agency (ESA) magnetic field mission
+Swarm - the European Space Agency magnetic field mission

-Swarm is one of ESA's Earth Explorer opportunity missions which fall under the Earth Observation Envelope Program (EOEP).
+Swarm is one of European Space Agency's (ESA) Earth Explorer opportunity missions which fall under the Earth Observation Envelope Program (EOEP).
 It was designed to measure precisely the magnetic fields generated from Earth's core, mantle, crust, oceans, ionosphere and magnetosphere.
 By studying the complexities of Earth's protective magnetic shield, Swarm will provide better insight into many natural processes; from those occurring deep inside, driving Earth's dynamo, to weather in space caused by the Sun's activity.
 It will also further our understanding of why the magnetic north Pole is constantly shifting, and why the magnetic field is weakening.

 The Swarm mission is ESA's first constellation of Earth observation satellites.
 The three identical satellites will be launched together on one rocket from Russia into a near-polar, low-Earth orbit.
 This is a four-year mission.

 Under the Canada-ESA Cooperation Agreement, Canada is a participating state in the EOEP and contributes financially to this program.
 This allows Canadian organizations to take part in the development and operation of ESA's EOEP missions, such as Swarm, by bidding and obtaining contracts for those missions.
 This collaboration also enables Canada's access to the data generated by those missions.

 In the 90s, the Canadian Space Agency (CSA) provided support to the University of Calgary for conducting ionospheric research which enabled the testing of an initial electric field instrument onboard suborbital rockets.
 After several years of work, the technology of the Canadian Electric Field Instrument (EFI) evolved to an advanced stage and is now ready to go to space and support the very demanding requirements of the Swarm mission.